Biden to assail Trump on U.S. economy as campaign enters more intense phase

 Trump also visited Kenosha — a flashpoint city where anti-racist demonstrators have clashed with Trump supporters after the police shooting of a Black man — and made stops in Pennsylvania and North Carolina, another key state.

-Both campaigns have launched new ad blitzes in those swing states, with Biden hammering Trump’s handling of the pandemic and Trump hewing to his “law and order” theme criticizing rioters and protesters.
+Both campaigns have launched new ad blitzes in those swing states, with Trump criticizing rioters and protesters.

+Trump on Friday won the endorsement of the Fraternal Order of Police, the United States’ largest police union with 355,000 members.
+Biden’s campaign, meanwhile, announced endorsements from nearly 200 current and former law enforcement officials in a challenge to Trump’s assertion that he is the candidate of “law and order.”

-The most recent Reuters/Ipsos poll showed that the race has remained relatively stable over the last several weeks, with Biden holding a seven percentage point over Trump nationally.
+The most recent Reuters/Ipsos poll showed that the race has remained relatively stable over the last several weeks, with Biden holding a seven-percentage-point lead over Trump nationally.